itworks99/narwhal/README.md

 "PRIVATE_KEY" : private key file to sign https sessions.
 The default filename is "localhost.pem"

-"SEVERITY_TO_RETURN" : messages with severity codes that condsidered critical, the default setting is "0 1 2 3"
+"SEVERITY_TO_RETURN" : messages with severity codes that considered critical, the default setting is "0 1 2 3"

 "DASHBOARD_SHOW_HOURS" : last X hours to display on web dashboard.
 The default value is 4 hours.